poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ??? bug "TODO"
     need to pass the USB to WSL/Linux

--
-Then needing to install a distro in the WSL2 (why?)
+Then needing to install a linux distribution in the WSL2 (for some commands for USB2IP?)

 - In BIOS, turn on VT-x
 - In a cmd or powershell run as admin: